bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

     factor_cmap('fruits', palette=Spectral6, factors=fruits))

-This can be passed to ``figure`` in the same way as the column name in the previous example.
+This can be passed to ``vbar`` in the same way as the column name in the previous example.
 Putting everything together we obtain the same plot in a different way: